-In March 2017 the International League Against Epilepsy (ILAE), a group of the world's leading epilepsy professionals, introduced a new method to group seizures.
+In March 2017 the International League Against Epilepsy (ILAE), a group of the world's leading epilepsy professionals, introduced a new method to group seizures, which they called a 'classification'.
 This gives doctors a more accurate way to describe a person's seizures, and helps them to prescribe the most appropriate treatments.